17 August - 20 September 2022

 Publication of grant award: No later than the beginning of December 2022

-- be linked to a Swedish HEI with main and coordinating responsibility
+- be linked to an HEI with main and coordinating responsibility

 - be operated by at least 3 Swedish HEIs in cooperation

-- be linked to educational programmes in health and medical care at the participating HEIs
+- be linked to educational programmes in health and medical care (that lead to professional registration) at the participating HEIs

 - have access to well-functioning research environment/s with international connections

-- form a structured and coherent educational programme, with joint courses and seminars of high scientific and educational quality, which have to be available nationally, and preferably internationally
+- form a structured and coherent range of programmes, with joint courses and seminars of high scientific and educational quality, which have to be available nationally, and preferably internationally

 - have a clear organisation and leadership, including a board or governing body with overarching responsibility for quality assurance of the graduate school’s activities in collaboration with the participating departments

-- include a minimum of 10 doctoral students, who shall be active as teaching personnel in health and medical care programmes at a Swedish HEI
+- cover at least 10 doctoral students who shall be active as teaching personnel in health and medical care programmes at Swedish HEIs

 - have a plan for internationalisation of third cycle higher education.